Seeing Begins With Looking

 Look at a photograph, any photograph; look very carefully for a few minutes.
 Now, put it away and tell a friend what you saw (or write a comment here).
 The moment you start speaking or writing, you start translating the visual to verbal or reading a photograph in a sense.
 This, in and of itself, should be a noteworthy realization for most, since we tend to separate photographs from words, inappropriately I might add.
 Hard to think without words?

-The more important question to ponder about is what kind of words you use to describe your experience of looking at that photograph.
-Write down the words and group them into nouns, verbs, adjectives, adverbs, etc. Then, think about what you are conveying.
+The more important question to ponder is, what kind of words do you use to describe your experience of looking at that photograph?
+Write down the words, and group them into nouns, verbs, adjectives, adverbs, etc. Then, think about what you are conveying.
 Are you talking about the photograph “being of” something or “being about” something?

 What, then, is a reasonable way of looking at photographs?
-There are books, collection of photographs with this title; I will not to repeat what the experts have said about this subject.
+There are books and a collection of photographs with this title.
+I will not repeat what the experts have said about this subject.
 If you are interested in exploring this matter further, here are a few good starters, you may have your favorites too: